Please view our updated MetOcean Service Disclaimer

-MetOcean smart buoys – instant insight into weather conditions
+MetOcean smart buoys – remote insight into weather and sea state conditions

 MetOcean buoys - Twitter

 These lighthouses and buoys are equiped with meterological and oceanographic (MetOcean) sensors and transmit their data to Irish Lights headquarters via AIS.
 Here, the data is published to their Twitter feeds after some formatting.
 The Twitter timelines are listed under this Irish Lights Twitter list.

 - Light Character:Fl W 5s

 - Radar Beacon: Morse 'G' on vessel's radar display

 Fastnet Lighthouse Twitter: @FastnetLHouse